TheChymera/chymeric_tutorials/source/_posts/2014-10-18-how-to-read-science-news.markdown

 While cases where journalists completely fabricate a scientific finding are not unheard of, most often they base their reporting on any of the following sources of information:

 * Interviews (needless to say - very rarely)
-* Emails sent to researchers to ask for clarification (duly portrayed as interviews in their writing: “*lead researcher NAME tells MAGAZINE ...*”)
+* Emails sent to researchers (often implied as interviews: “*lead researcher NAME tells MAGAZINE ...*”)
-* [Press releases](http://www.scidev.net/global/communication/editorials/press-releases-may-be-tempting-but-they-miss-the-wider-picture.html) from universities or institutes
+* Press releases from universities or institutes ([very often](http://www.scidev.net/global/communication/editorials/press-releases-may-be-tempting-but-they-miss-the-wider-picture.html))
 * Abstracts openly published by scientific journals
 * Other tangential pop-science articles
 * Imagination or vague recollection

 So, while you might believe that science journalists translate dense information from primary sources while keeping things accurate for your convenience; the science news you actually read are but superficially (and perhaps repeatedly) rehashed summaries of reports simplified elsewhere by other people.
-Among many other side effects, such repeated simplification by people other than the reader and the writer leaves them in the dark on what and why information was left out, and soundly unable to draw any pertinent conclusions in the article or based on the article.
+Such repeated simplification by people other than the article's author leaves both of him and his reader in the dark on why and what information was left out.
+This in torn makes both author and reader soundly unable to draw any pertinent conclusions in the article, or based on the article.

 ##Why Does One Read Pop-Science?

-It would be folly to assume that the sorry state of popular science arises solely from journalists selling sub-par content to people who want something else entirely.
+It would be folly to propose that the sorry state of popular science arises solely from journalists selling sub-par content to people who want something else entirely.
-While it is debatable whether the offer gave rise to the supply, or vice-versa, the reasons to read pop-science fall very well into the pattern given by the reasons to write it.
+While it is debatable whether offer gave rise to supply - or vice-versa - the reasons to read pop-science fall remarcably well into the pattern given by the reasons to write it.

-People do not seek out pop-science for understanding, they seek it for the thrill of awe-inspiring factoids or for moral guidance (or worse, support) on heated issues.
+Readers do not seek out pop-science to increase their understanding, they seek it for the thrill of awe-inspiring factoids or for moral guidance (or worse, support) on heated issues.
-So perhaps, in the appraisal of science news, being critical of one's own motivation to read is just as crucial as being critical of the journalists' sources and credibility.
+So perhaps, in the appraisal of science news, being critical of one's own motivation to read is just as crucial as being critical of the journalist's personal credibility and sources.

-Readers who seek entertainment should best beware that more often than not that is exactly what pop-science offers them:
+Readers who seek entertainment should best beware that more often than not that is *exactly* what pop-science offers them:
 Brief entertainment - which is best not taken to heart as veritable fact after the reading is done.

+As a reader in search for moral guidance on heated issues, it is best to understand that reasearch is a process much different from debate.
+As [hypotheses](http://en.wikipedia.org/wiki/Hypothesis) go, making sense is a very cheap quality, and rhethorical accomplishment counts for little in scientific discourse.
+Plainly put, if you want to cut a debate short by falling back on science: a breathtakingly well-written article is worth naught without supporting primary references or meta-analyses that any reader can verify.

-Readers seeking to be informed on the developments of science might best look to obtain a clear picture of the respective research field otherwise - e.g. via academic [review articles](http://en.wikipedia.org/wiki/Review_article) and [tertiary](http://en.wikipedia.org/wiki/Tertiary_source) sources, including Wikipedia.
+Lastly, readers seeking to be informed on the developments of science might best look to obtain a clear picture of the respective research field elsewise - e.g. via academic [review articles](http://en.wikipedia.org/wiki/Review_article) and [tertiary sources](http://en.wikipedia.org/wiki/Tertiary_source), including Wikipedia.
 Only with a clear picture of current research in mind can one understand and interpret others' unclear writing (at which point that writing becomes less informative regarding the research, but more informative with regard to the author or publisher).

-Lastly, as a reader in search for moral guidance on heated issues, it is best to remember that science is by definition amoral.
-While the natural sciences continue to expand and to corner the metaphysical, and while we learn to ask questions rooted more and more rooted in the physical, most controversies still exceed the grasp of (natural) science.
-Where science *does* have an answer and that answer *does* represent a broad consensus, reputable academic reviews and tertiary sources will again likely detail it more accurately and objectively than a news piece.